-On our last day in Alsace, we chose to drive South of the region to the picturesque site of Ferrette.
+On our last day in Alsace, we drove South of the region to the picturesque site of Ferrette in the spring.
 This area is known as the Sundgau and extends from Mulhouse to the Swiss border in Lucelle.

-This month, the village of Ferrette was nominated one of the 22 Best Loved Villages of France (Les Villages Préférés des Français), a popular TV programme by French channel France 2 presented by Stéphane Bern.
-We wanted to see by ourselves what was so attractive in the village and here are our best shots…
+This month, the village of Ferrette was nominated as one of the 22 Best Loved Villages of France (Les Villages Préférés des Français), a popular TV programme by French channel France 2 presented by Stéphane Bern.
+We wanted to see what was so attractive in the village, and here are our best shots…

 Spring in Ferrette © French Moments